cjsatuforc/MiniMega2560/README.md

 This is my build of a MiniMega2560 board.
 It uses the Mega2560 cpu with a CP2104 USB interface.
 The reason that I made this board was I wanted a more ports and memory for Arduino projects and I wanted a 3.3 volt Mega2560 that could be used with a breadboard.

-The board can be found at OSH Park. https://oshpark.com/shared_projects/cue1DDEi with project name MiniMega2560.
+The bare board can be found at OSH Park. https://oshpark.com/shared_projects/cue1DDEi with project name MiniMega2560v10.1.

 Schematic file: MiniMega2560v10.1sc.pdf